-Subchapter D, Reports and Record Keeping

-Division 3, Personnel Records

-September 2010

-Medium-Low (a) You must maintain active personnel records at the agency.
-This may include electronic records per §749.531 of this title (relating to If I keep electronic records, what procedures must I have for those records?).

-(b) You must maintain archived personnel records at the agency and/or in a central administratively designated location.

-(c) You may archive entire closed personnel records electronically.

-(d) Your system for maintaining all personnel records must be uniform throughout the agency.

-(e) You must maintain a master list of active and archived personnel records and their location in the main office of the agency.

-Regarding subsection (d), most child-placing agencies either keep all personnel records at the main office or keep each personnel record at the location in which the person is working.
+Subchapter D, Reports and Record Keeping Division 3, Personnel Records September 2010 (a) You must maintain active personnel records at the agency.
+This may include Medium-Low electronic records per §749.531 of this title (relating to If I keep electronic records, what procedures must I have for those records?). (b) You must maintain archived personnel records at the agency and/or in a central Low administratively designated location. (c) You may archive entire closed personnel records electronically. (no weight) (d) Your system for maintaining all personnel records must be uniform throughout Low the agency. (e) You must maintain a master list of active and archived personnel records and Low their location in the main office of the agency.
+Helpful Information Regarding subsection (d), most child-placing agencies either keep all personnel records at the main office or keep each personnel record at the location in which the records at the main office or keep each personnel record at the location in which the person is working.
 Any system is acceptable as long as it is consistently implemented throughout the child-placing agency.
 You are not required to keep duplicate records at a branch office if you choose to maintain all personnel records at your main office.